Skip to Content

 When Should I Plant Hot Peppers?

-Hot peppers usually require a longer growing period than sweet varieties.
-These include habaneros, ghost peppers, scotch bonnets and many others.
+Many hot peppers require a longer growing period when compared to sweet varieties.
+These include habaneros, ghost peppers, scotch bonnets, and many others.

 Once the overnight temperatures rise to above 55°F, you can safely transition your hot pepper plants outdoors for the growing season.